 - 1 The Bois Brule Levee and Drainage District protects approximately 26,000 acres of primarily agricultural - 2 land, the Perryville airport and primary roadway connecting Missouri and Illinois.
-The levee is located on - 3 the right bank of the Mississippi River and consists of 33.1 miles of levee, 341 relief wells, and 4 pump - 4 stations.
-Figure 3-9 depicts the levee district map from the USACE Project Fact Sheet (dated September - 5 2016).
+The levee is located on - 3 the right descending bank (RDB) of the Mississippi River and consists of 33.1 miles of levee.
+Figure 3-9 - 4 depicts the levee district map from the USACE Project Fact Sheet (dated September 2016).